Alex Jones and Infowars test the limit of free speech on the internet

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-That first part means the government can't write any laws limiting your free speech, but it doesn't say anything about companies or social networks.
+That first part means the government can't pass laws limiting your right to speak, but it doesn't say anything about companies or social networks.

 Some critics have argued that because of Facebook's massive size -- counting 2.5 billion people who log on to Facebook, Instagram or WhatsApp at least once a month -- it shouldn't be up to the company to make such decisions.
-In effect, it's a town square that should be subject to similar free speech rules.
-Facebook's Zuckerberg says he disagrees, and in testimony on Capitol Hill in April, he argued that his policing of posts by terrorists and extremists would be impossible if he adopted a first amendment for Facebook.
+In effect, they say, Facebook is a town square that should be subject to similar free speech rules.
+Zuckerberg says he disagrees.
+In testimony on Capitol Hill in April, he argued that his policing of posts by terrorists and extremists would be impossible if he adopted a First Amendment for Facebook.

-But isn't it a slippery slope if we let tech companies start censoring people on their service?
+But isn't it a slippery slope if we let tech companies start censoring people?

 "We still want them to be very cautious about anything that is close to censorship," Kint said.
 "Being crystal clear about their policies and how this is a violation of their policies would be helpful."